 Indian Oil and HP Petrol bunks were found in plenty.

 We left from Chennai by car at 0515 AM during one of the weekends in October.
 The weather was hot.
-Our plan was to drive straight to Belum Caves which is in the beginning of Kurnool district.
+Our plan was to drive straight to Belum Caves which is at the beginning of Kurnool district.
 Our first break was in Renigunta at Hotel KR Bhavan for breakfast and we reached Belum Caves by noon.

-This cave is known to be second largest in India and was opened to the public in the year 2002.
+This cave is known to be second-largest in India and was opened to the public in the year 2002.
 Entry charges are Rs.
 50 for adults and Rs.
 35 for kids.
 There is no fee for taking your camera along, as is the case in many other sightseeing locations.
 They are open between 1000-1730hrs every day.

 Belum Caves is beautifully lit with clear markings, ventilators for fresh air, an artificial fountain, tour guides etc. We took a guide to not miss any place but as we began the tour, he explained things in Telugu which was a big bummer.
 The guides are supposed to work for free (guess the AP Govt. pays their salaries) but as is common in India, they expect you to tip them well at the end of the tour.

 We enjoyed walking through very many narrow passages, and if you intend to go there, get ready to bend down really low at a few places to enter cave halls.
-Don’t hesitate to climb down a steep and small spiral staircase to visit a fresh water spring which is at the lowest point of the cave – at 120 feet below the ground level.
+Don’t hesitate to climb down a steep and small spiral staircase to visit a freshwater spring which is at the lowest point of the cave – at 120 feet below the ground level.

 After spending about 45 minutes inside the caves, we were really hungry and thirsty.
 At Belum Caves, but for a shop selling cool drinks, there’s nothing else.
 Also, there were not many tea shops, bakeries, decent hotels etc on this route.
 So we decided to drive to APTDC Haritha Resort in Gandikota to have our lunch.

-Things to know about Haritha Resort:
+Things to know about Haritha Resort, Gandikota

-*They served decent veg food – had veg fried rice, daal and curd rice.
+- They served decent veg food – we had veg fried rice, daal and curd rice.
 Cost us Rs.
 340. If I understood the caretaker right (he spoke in Telugu, and I can in bits and pieces), they serve only veg food.

 We got done with all of this in under two hours and ended the trip with the image of this beautiful landscape in our heads.
-After all, it isn’t called the ‘Grand Canyon of India’ for nothing 🙂
+After all, Gandikota isn’t called the ‘Grand Canyon of India’ for nothing 🙂

 Are you planning a trip to Gandikota?
 Have you been there?
 Do let us know in the comments below.